 The Group anticipates that no material liabilities will arise from the above guarantees and letter of credits, which are issued in the ordinary course of business other than the QR.
-400 million (2021: QR.
+400 million (2022: QR.
 400 million) already recognized.

-Tax assessment for the years 2012 to 2016 and 2018
+Tax assessment for the years 2012 to 2017

-The General Tax Authority ("GTA") issued income tax assessments to certain components of the Group for the years from 2012 to 2016 and 2018, requiring the components to pay additional taxes and penalties of QR 894.9 million.
-This includes penalties amounting to QR 459.8 million mainly on the contention that the components have not paid the income tax related to the share of IQ during those years.
+The General Tax Authority ("GTA") issued income tax assessments to certain components of the Group for the years from 2012 to 2017, requiring the components to pay additional taxes and penalties of QR 954.6 million and disallowing some expenses amounting to QR 34.6 million.

-The components have submitted formal objections, as per the requirement of the tax law, rejecting the full amount claimed by the GTA.
-The components also intend to submit a formal appeal against the assessments in full as they believe that it has meritorious defences in law and fact and will to pursue each dispute through the judicial system as necessary.
+The components have submitted formal objections, as per the requirement of the tax law, rejecting the full amount claimed by the GTA within 30 days.